cjgdev/midi-markdown/docs/user-guide/device-libraries.md

 ## Introduction

-Device libraries are MML files that define reusable aliases for specific MIDI hardware.
+Device libraries are MMD files that define reusable aliases for specific MIDI hardware.
 They encapsulate device-specific MIDI implementation details behind human-readable command names, making it easier for users to control their gear.

 ### Why Create a Device Library?